aaami1ster/mean/mongo/README.md

 - Press Enter.
 The terminal input character will change to > (this is the mongodb shell)

 ## Working with the mongo Shell
+The most important shell methods are list bellow.
+Find the full list of methods in [The mongo Shell Methods](https://docs.mongodb.com/manual/reference/method/) page.
 ### Database
 1. List dbs
     ```